 It can feel overwhelming: the cooking, the cleaning, not to mention getting all of the ritual objects ready and making sure you didn’t accidentally forget something important.

-A lot of times, as we’re rushing around trying to create the perfect Shabbat, we forget why we need Shabbat in the first place.
+A lot of times, as we’re rushing around trying to create the perfect Shabbat celebration, we forget why we need to celebrate Shabbat in the first place.
 I love a beautiful table, but not at the expense of what shabbat is about in the first place….

 It’s not about trying to live up to some expectations of our ancestors.